 Wait, my guidebook says that the carnival holiday is another time!

 That’s right.
 Uruguay also has a two-day public holiday known as Carnival.
-It is not when carnival takes place (though shows will be on then too).
+But actual carnival lasts for way longer than that as you have already read.